 Oliver pulled a brushed silver hip flask from inside his jacket, unscrewed the top, and handed it to her.
 “I call it the Gwentini!
 Champagne, gin, and lemon juice, which we’ll serve in a martini glass.
 Ice optional.”

 It was bubbly and lemony, and packed a wallop.

 “By about nine o’clock, the glass will be optional, too.”
-Kathryn tilted her head toward Gwendolyn’s back door.
+Kathryn tilted her head toward Gwendolyn’s doorway.
 “I’m dying to see what you’ve done with the place.”

 Gwendolyn led her friends through the back room and ushered them into the salon.

 She’d had the walls painted in mottled crème tinged with pink and trimmed in dark turquoise with matching chintz curtains to soften the hard edges, then carpeted the place in deep plum.
 Her counter was on the right and a full-length tri-fold mirror stood on the left.
 Overhead, the pale lavender glass light fixtures held a hint of pink—her years at Bullocks Wilshire had taught her plenty about the importance of great lighting.